c-allergic/2024-Summer-UGRP/UGRP.typ

   caption:[(a) A Boltzmann machine@kiraly2021atomic.  (b)Quantum Annealing Ising machine from D-Wave Systems Inc@D-waveIsingmachine.]
 )<Ising>

-Ising machines' being able to solve Spin Glass problems is not that powerful in the context that many algorithms could only solve a single type of problem and when nuanced differences are introduced, the algorithm does not work well.
+The ability of Ising machines to solve Spin Glass problems is not that powerful in the context that many algorithms could only solve a single type of problem and when nuanced differences are introduced, the algorithm does not work well.
 However, in the context of computational complexity, people only care about complexity class of problems such as P, NP, and NP-complete problems class shown in @fig-problem-reductions.
 The P problems are the problems that could be solved in polynomial time, the NP problems are the problems that could be verified in polynomial time, and the NP-complete problems, where Spin Glass problem belongs to, are the hardest problems in NP.
-The basic principle of problem reduction is that if a problem A could be reduced to problem B, then problem B is at least as hard as problem A so that problems of same complexity class can be reduced to one another in the time polynomial to the problem size.
-Therefore, since many optimization problemms are in NP-compete, it is possible to formulate any NP problem into a Spin Glass problem @lucas2014ising and that is where the Ising machine comes in handy.
+The basic principle of problem reduction is that if a problem A could be reduced to problem B, then problem B is at least as hard as problem A so that problems of same complexity class can be reduced to one another in the time polynomial to the problem size @moore2011nature.
+Therefore, since many optimization problemms are in NP-complete, it is possible to formulate any NP problem into a Spin Glass problem @lucas2014ising and that is where the Ising machine comes in handy.

 #figure(scale(canvas(length: 1cm, {
   import draw: *